cdkday/website/pages/home.md

   </header>
   <main>
     <p class="mb-6">
-        The CFP process is closing soon so please be quick and submit your talks by 31st July 2023 <a href="https://sessionize.com/cdk-day-2023/">here</a>
+        The CFP process is now closed so unfortunately we are no longer accepting talk submissions but please do keep us in mind for next year.
     </p>
   </main>
 </section>